World, meet your new favorite potato kugel.

 1. Preheat oven to 500 F/260 C.

 3. While the onion cooks, shred potatoes in a food processor fitted with the shredding blade.
 Transfer them in handfuls from the processor to a large mixing bowl, squeezing out as much liquid as you can over the sink along the way.
+You can also do it all at once, using a thin kitchen towel, cheesecloth, or baby cloth to wring out the excess liquid.

-5. Add the eggs, 5 Tbsp oil, salt, pepper and sauteed onions.
+5. Add the eggs, 5 Tbsp oil, salt, pepper, and sauteed onions.
 Stir well.
 Sprinkle potato starch over the top.
 Pour boiling water over it and mix thoroughly.
 The mixture will be somewhat liquidy.

 6. Pour the remaining ¼ cup oil into a 9×13 baking pan and heat it in the oven for 10 minutes (this can be done while the oven preheats).
 Remove the pan from the oven and spoon the kugel batter into it.
 You’ll hear it sizzle as it touches the hot oil.